-- (a) Meet the relevant standards and criteria of the district plan and Council's engineering requirements. - (b) Be appropriate for its position in the road hierarchy. - (c) Provide safe roads with safe and appropriate operating speeds. - (d) Provide linkages and connectivity. - (e) Provide good connections for promotion of sustainable transport modes. - (f) Provide for the safe, efficient, and comfortable passage of motor vehicles (including emergency vehicles (refer SNZ PAS 4509:2008 for standard) and public transport), cycle and pedestrian traffic (including the mobility impaired), and, where appropriate, horse riding. - (g) Accommodate the likely (assessed) demand for car parking arising from the development and have the ability to safely and efficiently cater for existing and future car parking demand. - (h) Be of sufficient strength to cope with design loads. - Be of adequate width and gradient to allow ease of passage, as constrained by land form and parking demand. - (j) Provide for low impact stormwater drainage (if appropriate), landscaping and utility services. - (k) Minimise noise to a level compatible with the character of the neighbourhood. - (I) Where access points are not clearly identifiable at the subdivision or development stage, demonstrate that all lots are able to be accessed in accordance with clause 3.3.17 of NZS4404:2010.
+- (b) be appropriate for its position in the road hierarchy - (c) provide safe roads with safe and appropriate operating speeds - (d) provide linkages and connectivity - (e) provide good connections for promotion of sustainable transport modes - (f) provide for the safe, efficient, and comfortable passage of motor vehicles (including emergency vehicles [refer SNZ PAS 4509:2008 for standard] and public transport), cycle and pedestrian traffic (including the mobility impaired), and, where appropriate, horse riding - (g) accommodate the likely (assessed) demand for car parking arising from the development and be able to safely and efficiently cater for existing and future carparking demand. - (h) be of sufficient strength to cope with design loads - be of adequate width and gradient to allow ease of passage, as constrained by land form and parking demand - (j) provide for low-impact stormwater drainage (if appropriate), landscaping and utility services - (k) minimise noise to a level compatible with the character of the neighbourhood - where access points are not clearly identifiable at the subdivision or development stage, demonstrate that all lots are able to be accessed in accordance with clause 3.3.17 of NZS 4404:2010.